 Our nutritional status during early life could shape our response and reaction to stress later on in life.4 This includes the nutrition we received as fetuses and whilst being breastfed.

-Science shows that life is a story for which the beginning sets the tone.
+Science shows that life is a story for which the beginning sets the tone

 When children miss out on good nutrition, they pay the price in lost potential.
 They may die before they have a chance to grow up, or they may grow up with poor physical and mental health.
 And because of this they may struggle to learn and, later, to earn a living.
 Failing to give children the best start in life perpetuates cycles and we all pay the price.5

 That is why maternal nutrition matters as it affects a child from conception onwards.
-Adequate maternal nutrition saves lives and our future!

 References: